• Skip to primary navigation

 Chicken chipotle enchiladas are a perfect easy weeknight meal, and work great as leftovers!
 They check all of the boxes: hearty, zesty, creamy, smoky, and spicy - it's everything you want in a fast and flavorful Tex-Mex meal.

-two chicken chipotle enchiladas on a gray plate with fresh cilantro.
+two chipotle enchiladas on a gray plate with fresh cilantro.

 These are not your average chicken enchiladas - every bite is packed full of creamy, smoky cheesiness thanks to chipotle chiles in adobo.
 We use corn tortillas since they are traditional to enchiladas and I find that they hold up better than flour tortillas.
 But you can use either for this recipe.